abeconnelly/scratch/Documentation/CGF-v3-Schema-Draft.md

 ---

-Vector has the first 16 bits to store whether it's a canonical tile or not.
-If it's a non-canonical tile, that is, the bit is set for that position, there will be a hexit in the latter 16 bits.
-Each hexit has the first bit to indicate whether it's part of a longer chain.
-A special code is used to indicate the tile variant has overflowed and the OverlfowMap should be consulted.
+If a tile or a tile group can't be represented in the hexit region, the OverflowMap or the FinalOverflowMap should be consulted.

 From a high level perspective, mapping to a tile variant can be thought of as a sort of 'cascade', where first the synopsis bits are consulted, then the hexit region is consulted and finally